myreen/tda283_website/pages/project.md

 Project summary
 ===============
-This document describes the compiler project that you will do as the main part of the examination for the Compiler construction course.
+This document describes the compiler project that you will do as the main part of the examination for the Compiler Construction course.
 The project is done individually or in groups of two students (recommended).
 The project is split into three parts:

-1. Front end for the language Javalette, i.e. lexical analysis, parsing, building abstract syntax, type-checking and a few static checks.
+1. Front end for the language \$javalette\$, i.e. lexical analysis, parsing, building abstract syntax, type-checking and a few static checks.
 This part builds mainly on knowledge that you should have acquired previously, e.g. in the course Programming Language Technology.
 2. A back end that generates code for LLVM (the Low Level Virtual Machine).
-LLVM are described in more detail later in this document.
+LLVM are described in more detail [later in this page](#code_generation).
-3. Extensions to the base language.
+3. [Extensions](#extensions) to the base language.
 There are several optional extensions that you may choose to do for the third part of the project, as detailed below.

 <a name="deadlines"></a>